Railways in Melbourne: Modernisation

 The Metrol train control centre was opened in 1980 to coordinate trains throughout the network using computer software that remains in use today.
 Public transport in Melbourne was also reorganised, with the Metropolitan Transit Authority (MTA) formed in 1983 to coordinate all train, tram and bus services in the city to improve interoperability.
 With the electrification of the Werribee line in 1983, followed two years later by an extension of the Altona line to Laverton, and the City Loop in full operation by 1985, the last major modernisation of Melbourne's train lines in the 20th century was complete.

-Isolated from the City Loop, the Port Melbourne and St Kilda lines were converted to standard gauge light rail in 1987 to accommodate tram routes 111 (now route 109) and 96.
-The route 96 remains one of the world's top 10 tram routes, and Melbourne's busiest.
+Isolated from the City Loop, the Port Melbourne and St Kilda lines were converted to standard gauge light rail in 1987 to accommodate tram routes 111 (now Route 109) and 96.
+Route 96 remains one of the world's top 10 tram routes and Melbourne's busiest.

 The early 1990s saw further changes, with the MTA reborn as the Public Transport Corporation, trading as "The Met".

-State Governments of both sides of politics began to push for reform of the railway network, proposing conversion of the Upfield, Williamstown and Alamein lines to light rail.
-These proposals failed, with the Upfield line instead receiving a series of upgrades to replace labour-intensive manual signalling systems.
-Federal government funding was made available for the electrification of the Cranbourne line, which was completed in 1995.
+State governments of both sides of politics began to push for reform of the railway network, proposing the conversion of the Upfield, Williamstown and Alamein lines to light rail.
+Those proposals were not proceeded with, and the Upfield line received a series of upgrades to replace labour-intensive manual signalling systems.
+Federal government funding was made available for the electrification of the South Gippsland line, which was completed in 1995.
 Rationalisation of the Jolimont rail yard commenced, enabling the creation and expansion of Melbourne Park in 1988 and 1996, and the future construction of Federation Square in 2001.

-Upon the Kennett Government's election in 1992, a number of controversial reforms to the operation of the railway system were initiated, with guards being abolished from suburban trains and train drivers taking over the task of door operation.
-Stations were de-staffed, and the Metcard ticketing system was introduced to phase out the old scratch ticketing system.
-Over this period more than $250 million of operating cost was stripped from the Melbourne network, as the government sought to reign in growing state debt of $32 billion.
+After the election of the Kennett government in 1992, several controversial reforms to the operation of the railway system were initiated.
+Guards were removed from suburban trains and train drivers took over the task of door operation.
+Stations were de-staffed, and the Metcard ticketing system was introduced to replace the scratch-card system.
+Over that period more than $250 million in operating costs were stripped from the Melbourne network, as the government sought to reign in the state debt of $32 billion.